 - 1/2 cup peanut butter creamy, unsalted

 - 1 cup cooked quinoa

-- raw slivered almonds or peanuts for sprinkling
+- optional raw slivered almonds or peanuts for sprinkling

 - In a large pot, heat oil over medium heat.

 - Add garlic and cook until fragrant then add tomatoes with their juices, tomato paste, broth, vinegar, peanut butter, cayenne and salt.
 Whisk to combine and bring to a boil.

 - Once it has come to a boil, allow the ingredients to simmer on medium low 15 to 20 minutes.

 - Add cooked quinoa to the pot.